The Writer's Corner

 Both men proceeded to the door and were gone.

-“Fools, the children are probably already dead!” as
+“Fools, the children are probably already dead!” as the Lt.

 “Sir,” Captain Adamson interrupted, “Sir, he served with the

 Indiana during the War.”

 “So you want to go with him too?”